WHAT DOES 4-H LOOK LIKE FOR YOUTH?

 WHO CAN JOIN 4-H?

 4-H membership is open to all boys and girls who are in grades K-13 of the current year.
-A program called Cloverbuds introduces K-2 graders to 4-H by allowing them to participate in 4-H activities along with the rest of the members.
+A program called Cloverbuds introduces K-2nd graders to 4-H by allowing them to participate in 4-H activities along with the rest of the membership but are limited in what they are allowed to display at county events such as the Fair.
 4-H is open to all youth regardless of race, sex, color, national origin, or handicap.

 WHEN CAN I JOIN 4-H?

 You may join 4-H anytime during the year.
-However, members must join by April 1st, if they would like to exhibit 4-H projects at the county fair.
+However, members must join by April 1st of that year if they would like to exhibit 4-H projects at the county fair.